Questions about IRE?

 The electrical pulses can affect the heartbeat.
 To prevent this happening, your heart will be monitored during the treatment.
 Doctors use ECG (electrocardiography) monitoring so that the electrical pulses are delivered between heartbeats, when the heart is least affected by the electrical currents.

-You may have to stay in hospital overnight.
+You may have to stay in hospital for a couple of days.
 This is to make sure that you have recovered from the general anaesthetic and aren’t in any pain or discomfort.

-If you had IRE as part of an operation to remove the cancer, you may need to stay in hospital for about a week, depending on your recovery and any complications.
+If you had IRE as part of an operation to remove the cancer, you may need to stay in hospital for about 10 days or longer, depending on your recovery and any complications.

-You will usually have a CT or PET scan around one to three months after the treatment, to check how well it has worked.
+You will have a check-up soon after your treatment to see how you are.
+You will then have a CT or PET scan around one to three months later, to check how well the treatment has worked.
 You may also have a blood test to check for tumour markers.
-These are substances in the blood produced by the cancer, and can also be used to help check how well the treatment has worked.
+These are substances in the blood produced by the cancer and can also be used to help check how well the treatment has worked.